 Let’s move on to the Recording industry.
 This industry started thanks to the mind and relentlessness of the ever-important Thomas Edison.
 How many inventions is this dude responsible for?

 The first recording device was made by Thomas Edison in 1877, and this gave rise to record companies.
 One was his, another was Columbia and the third was Victor Junior’s.
 They all promoted their own devices and records, which they each invented.

 As far back as 1900, physical music was been sold.
 From 4 million records sold in 1900, to 100 million in 1920.

 Record sales were momentarily disrupted by radio in the 1920s.
 The 1930s brought juke boxes which also did well and continued to affect record sales which remained stalled.
-Sales started to regain its numbers in the 1940s, 1941 recorded sales of 130 million due to the visionary move made by Capitol records, which saw radio as an ally instead of a foe.
+Sales started to regain their numbers in the 1940s, 1941 recorded sales of 130 million due to the visionary move made by Capitol Records, which saw radio as an ally instead of a foe.
 Record sales tripled to 380 million units sold in 1947.
-And 1950 brought with it the multi format record players, which gave rise to major labels.
+And 1950 brought with it the multi-format record players, which gave rise to major labels.

 Publishing started in England with Queen Elizabeth I in 1575, she gave her two favorite composers exclusive rights to all works under her jurisdiction for 21 years in gratefulness for their service, this was also seen in the U.S in 1831, and enforced for the first time in the world in France, in 1847.
 All these incidents shaped the publishing industry we have today.

 Publishing is basically the business of managing and administering all rights and resulting licenses contained in the copyright of musical works.
 There are various licenses, compulsory and non-compulsory, they are taken very seriously and the dispersion of all parties’ due is handled by PROs (Performance Rights Organizations).